 - When you register your car

-Some Examples of Financial Responsibility Law in Different States
+Examples of the Law in 2 States

-For example, in Arizona, you can put up a $40,000 bond to prove you can pay for damages resulting from an accident, or you can buy the minimum car insurance for Arizona which is:
+The financial responsibility laws vary greatly in each state.
+For example, in Arizona, you can put up a $40,000 bond to prove you can pay for damages resulting from an accident, or you can buy the minimum car insurance for Arizona, which is:

-$25,000 bodily injury liability per person
+- $25,000 bodily injury liability per person

-$50,000 bodily injury liability per accident
+- $50,000 bodily injury liability per accident

-$25,000 property damage liability per accident
+- $25,000 property damage liability per accident